-How Corey Gamble Cemented His Place in America's Most Famous Family
+How Corey Gamble Cemented His Place in America's Most Famous Family - E!
+Online

 Indeed, it did.

 By November he was so firmly entrenched, he earned an invite to Kris' 59th birthday.
-And by March, he was popping up on the family's flagship show, an entire episode dedicated to he and Kris', um, nocturnal activities. ("The bed, like, bangs up against the wall," houseguest Kim complained.
+And by March, he was popping up on the family's flagship show, an entire episode dedicated to his and Kris', um, nocturnal activities. ("The bed, like, bangs up against the wall," houseguest Kim complained.
 "And I was literally trying to pass out.")

 But those heady initial months weren't all bedroom innuendos, trips to Mexico and double dates with Kyle Richards and husband Mauricio Umansky.
 Because ever the protective daughters, Khloe and her sisters voiced objections to the man they viewed as an interloper.

-"It's so annoying that my own family is being so judgmental because all I really want to do is live my life," Kris complained to Keeping Up cameras of fighting for kids' approval.
+"It's so annoying that my own family is being so judgmental because all I really want to do is live my life," Kris complained to Keeping Up cameras of fighting for her kids' approval.

 The way Khloe saw it, though, she never imagined the first guy her mom truly dated would be a keeper.
 "I was like, 'Okay, this probably isn't going to last,'" she explained.
 "I just didn't feel the need to get that connected or attached."
 By the time she realized she had misjudged the situation, "We tried to get to know him, but he has not been receptive in this whole thing."

 He shared enough to get along, reassuring Khloe and close pal Malika Haqq in one 2015 episode that he'd never been to prison ("Nah.
 I ain't mister perfect, none of that type of stuff.
-No trouble that's a disrespect or threat to another human,") and telling Kendall in another that "being with your mom is better than being with any chick my age or younger.
+No trouble that's a disrespect or threat to another human") and telling Kendall in another that "being with your mom is better than being with any chick my age or younger.
 I think we do more than you younger girls do."
+(Ahem, perhaps that's what Kris meant when she called her man a "walking, talking Luther Vandross song.")

-The deep stuff, though, that was saved for Kris.
-Together, they decided they would both prefer to pass on marriage ("I just think as long as things are going so well, why ruffle it up?" she reasoned to Ellen DeGenres while he told Khloe, "I don't think love is measured by that piece of paper because I know people that are not married that are strong as hell,") and that they didn't need children together, Gamble having satisfied that particular itch by helping raise his nieces and nephews.
+The deep stuff, though, was saved for Kris.
+Together, they decided they would both prefer to pass on marriage ("I just think as long as things are going so well, why ruffle it up?" she reasoned to Ellen DeGeneres while he told Khloe, "I don't think love is measured by that piece of paper because I know people that are not married that are strong as hell") and they didn't need children together, Corey having satisfied that particular itch by helping raise his nieces and nephews.
+Though that hasn't stopped him from referring to their puppy Bridgette as his daughter.

 And they both hard agreed that their 25-year age difference was simply a non-issue.
 "It's not even an age factor," he explained on the show, "it's just a connection."

-There's was a bond that didn't rely heavily on endless commonalities.
+Theirs was a bond that didn't rely heavily on endless commonalities.
 But the self-made San Diego-raised mogul and the Georgia-bred music industry player aren't nearly as disparate as they might appear at first glance.

-While Gamble wasn't a household name back when he and Kris shared that first dance in Spain, Bieber's onetime road manager, was enough of a known entity to gain entree to the star-studded party in the first place.
+While Corey wasn't a household name back when he and Kris shared that first dance in Spain, Bieber's onetime road manager was enough of a known entity to gain entree to the star-studded party in the first place.
 So if he and Kris weren't necessarily on the same level, they were at least in the same room.

-And in the years since he's proven himself a worthy adversary for the impressive matriarch.
+And in the years since he's proven himself a worthy companion for the impressive matriarch.

 Having studied business marketing at Morehouse College, he's built up his own fortune (a net worth estimated at $2.5 million) and a refined taste to match his lady's.

 "We do the art thing," Gamble has shared of their typical date nights at dinners and gallery openings.
 "We do, you know, she like to do her shopping deal."
 And they've proven quite the force on the red carpet, the couple having become regulars at the Met Gala, in Cannes and at various benefits and fashion shows.

 Not that they need all the trappings that accompany such public lives to feel content in their partnership.
 "I don't really care what we do," he has proclaimed on Keeping Up.
 "When we hanging, we hanging, the scenery don't really matter.
 I like being with her, so it's cool."